yahoo/panoptes/docs/Generic_SNMP_Polling_DSL.md

 ## Using the DSL Shorthand

 Because the DSL is highly repetitive, it can be very redundant.
 Thus, there are some shorthand expressions to help reduce the length and complexity of enrichments.
-Let's start with a fully-expanded enrichment and make it more consise, step-by-step:
+Let's start with a fully-expanded enrichment and make it more concise, step-by-step:

 ```json
 {